ryanapking/dinner-and/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+This app is configured to us an existing Firebase data store, but you can use your own!

 ## Further Reading / Useful Links